ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

   or a single effectful binding.
 These two structures are used to store enough information to perform substitution if needed.
-Additionally, another map is used to relate all flambda2 variables to a corresponding cmm variables.
+Additionally, another map is used to relate all flambda2 variables to corresponding cmm variables.
 This mapping is used when `un_cps` decides not to substitute a variable's body.

 When a let-bound variable has to be translated, a special env lookup is used,